Research projects

 Renewable Energy and Extractive Economies in the Greek Economic Crisis

-The Leverhulme Trust has funded a three-year project carried out by Dr Daniel Knight that focused on the temporal complexity of renewable energy initiatives in austerity Greece.
+The Leverhulme Trust funded a three-year project carried out by Dr Daniel Knight that focused on the temporal complexity of renewable energy initiatives in austerity Greece.
 Since 2011, the Greek government has advocated renewable energy generation and export as a way to repay national debt and decrease deficit.
 The project explored the impact of multinational investment in photovoltaic parks on the Plain of Thessaly, Greece, where impoverished farmers have ceased crop cultivation in favour of energy production.
 Yet energy generated on farmland rarely benefits the local community.

 The project considered the extent to which renewable energy projects are seen as new forms of extractive economy, harnessing local natural resources for the benefit of foreign corporations.
 It thus addressed how economic uncertainty has created dynamic spaces for entrepreneurial opportunism while renewables are locally perceived as neo-colonial programs and new extractive economies.